-There is no clear direction to ORSC staff on the treatment or coverage of off-duty disabilities.
+The ORSC has addressed off-duty disabilities on a system-by-system basis.
 There is little standardization between the systems on eligibility or benefit amounts.
 Previous ORSC recommendations show no real trend in preference.
 Finally, off-duty disabilities are not discussed in the ORSC's 1978 Principles Governing Pensions.
 In this case, ORSC staff would defer to existing provisions in a similar system, which does provide some guidance.
-The eligible benefit varies between OP&F and PERS-LE, with OP&F authorized to provide a Board fixed amount (no minimum) with a maximum of 60% of average salary, and PERS-LE providing an amount determined by years of service with a minimum of 45% and maximum of 60%.
+The benefit varies between OP&F and PERS-LE, with OP&F authorized to provide a board fixed amount (no minimum) with a maximum of 60% of average salary, and PERS-LE providing an amount determined by years of service with a minimum of 45% and maximum of 60%.

-Considering these existing provisions in OP&F and PERS-LE, SHPRS does provide a greater off-duty benefit than PERS-LE or OP&F. However, staff finds that the proposed benefit reduction is too wide of a swing from current law.
-Staff therefore recommend that the ORSC approve the general policy change of the draft bill to set the benefit equal to the member's age and service pension, but suggest that a floor of 30% be established.
-Staff suggest this amount as it would balance the ability to improve the funding period in SHPRS but also reduce the effect of the change on those off-duty disability recipients with few years of service.
+Considering these existing provisions in OP&F and PERS-LE, current SHPRS law does provide a greater off-duty benefit than PERS-LE or OP&F. Staff therefore recommends ORSC approve the general policy change of the bill to moderate the off-duty benefit provided by SHPRS.

-According to the SHPRS actuary, this change would have a small but measurable effect on existing liabilities, and would slightly reduce the amortization period.
-The ORSC actuary has reviewed this analysis and concurs that the impact would be favorable, but small.
+According to the SHPRS actuary, a similar change would have a small but measurable effect on existing liabilities, and would slightly reduce the amortization period.
+The ORSC actuary reviewed that previous analysis and concurred that the impact would be favorable, but small.